You’ve seen all the euphoria from people who passed the bar exam.

 Do you see a pattern?
 I’m not just talking out of my ass here.

-🎬 So your action step for today is to find one thing you will try to make the process enjoyable.
-Don’t tell me “play Candy Crush for 5 hours before taking a crack at Evidence.”
+So your action step for today is to find one thing you will try to make this process sustainable.
+Here are six visual ways to make bar prep more enjoyable.

-You’ve wished enough.
 I want to know what you’re going to do, so let me know down in the comments.
-And don’t be one of those people who only ask questions like I’m an ATM.
-You tell me.